firefly-iii/docs/docs/docs/how-to/firefly-iii/installation/docker.md

 Firefly III assumes that you're using MySQL.
 If you use PostgreSQL, change the following environment variable in the command: `DB_CONNECTION=pgsql` and change the port, `DB_PORT=5432`.

-> Note: If the database is running on your host machine, set `DB_HOST=127.0.0.1` and include `--network "host"` in the Docker command.
-This configuration will enable Firefly III running in Docker to connect to the database on the host machine.
+> Note: To connect to a database on your host machine from Firefly III running in Docker, set `DB_HOST=host.docker.internal`.
+For Linux users, you'll need to include the `--add-host=host.docker.internal:host-gateway` option.

 When executed this command will fire up a Docker container with Firefly III inside of it.
 It may take some time to start.
 If the database is set up properly it will automatically migrate and install a default database, and you should be able to surf to your container (usually located at [localhost](http://localhost)) to use Firefly III.